Brenninho123/FNF-Reanimated-Public-Mobile/README.md

-# Friday Night Funkin' - Psych Engine Mobile
+# Friday Night Funkin' - Reanimated Mobile

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.